djipco/surface-scanmeister/README.md

 ## scanimage

-The `scanimage` command is installed by default in Raspbian.
-This is what is used to trigger scanning.
-You can calso list available devices:
+The `scanimage` command is what is used under the hood to control the scanners.
+You can user is to list available devices:

 ```sh
 scanimage --list-devices